Is Columbia Test Optional?

 Applicants whose plans to take the test had to be scrapped because of the pandemic will be able to submit their applications even if they do not have test scores.
 Applicants who already have test scores will have the option of submitting them, but it is strongly recommended that they do so.
 The revised policy had taken into effect on October 1.

 Columbia University has announced that they will continue to accept self-reported scores and official scores upon enrollment, but that the university will be test-optional for an additional year in order to accommodate students who experienced difficulty during the COVID-19 pandemic.
 This decision was made in recognition of the fact that some students may not be able to take the test more than once.

-Whether is Columbia Test Optional or not, the student’s grade point averages, their high school academic accomplishments, and the criteria for successful high school education will continue to serve as the primary indicators of student achievement even if they choose not to submit a test.
+To further expound on the question “is Columbia Test Optional?”, the student’s grade point averages, their high school academic accomplishments, and the criteria for successful high school education will continue to serve as the primary indicators of student achievement even if they choose not to submit a test.

 Transfer students attending Columbia will still be expected to provide their test scores, assuming they have taken any exams.
-Moreover, whether is Columbia Test Optional or not, the university will still act in accordance with the recommendations made by the Ivy League, but it has not yet decided what kinds of tests student-athletes are required to take.
+Moreover, having explained “is Columbia Test Optional?”, the university added that it will still act in accordance with the recommendations made by the Ivy League, but it has not yet decided what kinds of tests student-athletes are required to take.